Ketziel/peeper/README.md

 #What does this plugin actually do?

-Peeper lets you move a some of an exisivley large list of  children within a parent to a collapsible view.
+Peeper lets you move some items of an excessively large list of  children within a parent to a collapsible view.
 Using this plugin let's you handle the hiding/displaying of elements within a  dynamic parent, so that you don't need to add anything to your markup - Yay!

 You can also use peeper responsively by setting a `maxWidth`.